-This annual report sets out the main findings from our work over the year.
+This annual report outlines the main findings from our work over the year.
 We report our work publicly through a range of audit outputs including:

-- Annual audit reports on the financial probity and performance of each council.
-This work is at the core of how we provide assurance over councils' use of public money.
-It also covers wider aspects of governance, improvement, and council performance.
-Annual audit reports also report progress made by councils against their Best Value duty. - Best Value Assurance Reports (BVARs) on how individual councils are fulfilling their statutory duty of Best Value.
+- Annual audit reports on the financial management, governance and performance of each council.
+This work is core to how we give assurance over councils' use of public money.
+It also covers wider aspects of how councils are demonstrating improvement, and their progress with the statutory duty of Best Value. - Best Value Assurance Reports (BVARs) on how individual councils are fulfilling their duty of Best Value.
 We are currently in year four of a five-year programme of audits to report BVARs on each of Scotland's 32 councils.
-These reports look at how councils manage public resources, with a focus on improvement, to deliver the best possible outcomes for the public. - Local Government Overview reports summarise our assessment of local government and the main issues affecting it.
-The Local government in Scotland: Financial overview focuses on finance; and Local government in Scotland: Challenges and performance focuses on service provision. - Performance audits on significant national topics to examine the quality, efficiency and effectiveness in services and the use of resources across local government.
-These can be reported jointly with the Auditor General for Scotland where there are areas of common interest such as health and social care. - Briefing papers on issues affecting local government to update the public and stakeholders and to set out the Commission's position on its intended audit response. - How Councils Work reports on specific topics to share good practice identified through our audit work to help councils improve.
+These reports look at how councils manage public resources, with a focus on improvement, to deliver the best possible outcomes for the public. - Local government overview reports on local government and the main issues affecting it.
+The Local government in Scotland: Financial overview focuses on finance; and Local government in Scotland: Challenges and performance focuses on council services. - Performance audits on significant national topics to examine the quality, efficiency and effectiveness in services and the use of resources across local government.
+These can be reported jointly with the Auditor General where there are areas of common interest such as health and social care. - Briefing papers on issues affecting local government to update the public and stakeholders and to set out the Commission's position on its intended audit response. - How councils work reports on specific topics to share good practice identified through our audit work to help councils improve.